StarLitePineer/DigitalSystems_Mueen/Circuit 1/README.md

 | 5V Power Supply | — | +5V DC Regulated | 1 | Powers TTL ICs and LEDs |

 ---
+## Reflection

+Building the S-Box system gave me a much deeper appreciation for how abstract logic functions translate into physical hardware.
+Seeing the Boolean equations I derived light up real LEDs on the breadboard reinforced my understanding of gate-level design and debugging.
+The most challenging part was minimizing the expressions cleanly for limited TTL inputs, but completing the reversible design and verifying its accuracy was extremely rewarding.
+This project strengthened both my theoretical and practical grasp of digital logic — especially the connection between encryption concepts and combinational circuit design.